 We farm these all summer long, for both specimens and wild release.
-It's one of our favorite butterflies :)
+It's one of our favourite butterflies :)

-- We recommend ordering two (2) or more chrysalids, as occasionally one won't make it through winter/fridge.
+We recommend ordering two (2) or more chrysalids, as occasionally one won't make it through.
 This is rare, but does occur in nature from time to time.

-- At the end of November place chrysalis in a sealed container lined with paper towel and into the refrigerator at 38F.
-(If purchasing after November, chrysalis should be stored in this way upon receipt)
+At the end of November if the chrysalis hasn't hatched, place in a sealed container lined with paper towel and into the refrigerator at 38F.

 Check chrysalis monthly for mold.
 Remove any moisture buildup in the container if present, then seal right back up and put the container back in the fridge.